LTW-GCR-CSOC/csoc-installation-scripts/README.md

 # canary-installation-scripts
 LTW Canary Installation Scripts

-Tested on Ubuntu Mate LTS
+Tested on Ubuntu Mate LTS 16.04 with Raspberry Pi 3

 This script will install Dionaea honeypot onto an Ubuntu Mate instance.